RyanLi98/RyanLi98.github.io/projects/ikewai.md

   - Databases
   - Embedded Systems
   - Internet of Things
-summary: Securing Hawaii's Future
+summary: Securing Hawaii's Future through researching the quality of water throughout the Hawaiian Islands
 ---
 'Ike Wai is a collaborative project between many STEM disciplines to monitor, analyze, and sustain the quality of water throughout the Hawaiian Islands.
-'Ike Wai's mission is to secure Hawai'i's future water security through an integratedprogram of research, education, community engagement, and decision support.
+'Ike Wai's mission is to secure Hawai'i's future water security through an integrated program of research, education, community engagement, and decision support.

 <img class="ui fluid centered rounded image" src="../images/system.jpg">